Robert Sabuda

-Robert Sabuda (born 1964 or 1965) is a children's pop-up book artist and paper engineer.
+Robert Sabuda (born March 8, 1965) is a children's pop-up book artist and paper engineer.
 His innovative designs have made him well known in the book arts, with The New York Times referring to Sabuda as "indisputably the king of pop-ups" in a 2003 article.

 Early life

 Sabuda was raised in Pinckney, Michigan.
 His father was a mason and a carpenter, providing Sabuda with an appreciation for precise construction.
 His mother worked as a secretary for the Ford Motor Company and brought home manila folders that Robert would use to create art projects such as pop-up cards and books.

 He attended Pratt Institute in New York City, earning a Bachelor of Fine Arts in communications design in 1987.

 Career

 Sabuda's interest in paper engineering was sparked in childhood by reading a version of Cinderella illustrated by Vojtěch Kubašta.
 He created his first pop-up book at age eight.

 His career in book illustration began with an internship at Dial Books for Young Readers while attending Pratt.
 Initially working as a package designer, he illustrated his first children's book series, Bulky Board Books, in 1987.
 He began gaining professional recognition in 1994 when he designed his first pop-up books for children, The Christmas Alphabet.

 Within the books he has designed, Sabuda has used techniques including: